-APPA Enteritus Member Lieutenant Colonel Mario Frank Laudieri passed away on June 4.
-2005.
+APPA Emeritus Member Lieutenant Colonel Mario Frank Laudieri passed away on June 4, 2005.
 He was 89 years old.
-Frank retired from the military in 1966 and became the Director of Physical Plant at his college alma cut's main campus in Storrs, CT, as well as all facilities at the five branches of UConn.
-He retired and he and his wife Margaret (Dink) moved to Mysne.
-There he worked for several years in Chester in 2000, Frank was a model of integrity, skill, and coinloved him.
+Frank retired from the military in 1966 and became the Director of Physical Plant at his college alma mater, University of Connecticut's main campus in Storrs, CT, as well as all facilities at the five branches of UConn.
+He retired from university service in 1978 and he and his wife Margaret (Dink) moved to Mystic.
+There he worked for several years in real estate.
+They moved to Chester in 2000.
+Frank was a model of integrity, skill, and compassion to those who knew and loved him.